ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

     d.
 Procedures:

-        ii.
+        i.
 Employees complete timesheets and submit them to their supervisors on the due date, based on the schedule produced at the beginning of the year.

-        iii.
+        ii.
 Supervisors review, correct if necessary, sign and submit timesheets to the Finance Manager within three (3) working days from the timesheet due date.

-        iv.
+        iii.
 The Finance Manager is responsible for entering time sheet information into the accounting system monthly.
 All paid time off balances are maintained within the payroll system, based on the information provided on approved timesheets.